paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 Amendment by Pub.
 L. 97–34 applicable to net operating losses in taxable years ending after Dec.
 31, 1975, with special effective date for the amendment by section 207(a)(2)(B)(i) of Pub.
 L. 97–34, and net operating loss for any taxable year ending on or before Dec.
 31, 1975, which could be a net operating loss carryover to a taxable year ending in 1981 by reason of subsec. (b)(1)(E)(ii) (as in effect before the date of enactment of Pub.
 L. 97–34 and as modified by section 1(b) of Pub.
 L. 96–595), to be a net operating loss carryover under this section to each of the 15 taxable years following the taxable year of such loss, see section 209(c)(1) of Pub.
 L. 97–34, set out as an Effective Date note under [section 168 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-168).

 #### Effective Date of 1980 Amendment
 Pub.
 L. 96–595, § 1(b), Dec.
 24, 1980, 94 Stat.
 3464, as amended by Pub.
 L. 99–514, § 2, Oct.
 22, 1986, 100 Stat.
 2095, provided that: “The amendment made by subsection (a) [amending this section] shall apply to the determination of the net operating loss deduction for taxable years ending after October 4, 1976.
 For purposes of applying the preceding sentence to any net operating loss for a taxable year which is not a REIT year and which ends on or before October 4, 1976, subclause (II) of [former] section 172(b)(1)(E)(ii) of the Internal Revenue Code of 1986 [formerly I.R.C.
-1954] shall be applied by substituting “the number of REIT years to which such loss was a net operating loss carryback” for “the number of taxable years to which such loss may not be a net operating loss carryback by reason of subclause (I)”.
-In the case of a net operating loss for a taxable year described in the preceding sentence, subclause (II) of [former] section 172(b)(1)(E)(ii) of such Code shall not apply to any taxpayer which acted so as to cause it to cease to qualify as a “real estate investment trust” within the meaning of section 856 of such Code if the principal purpose for such action was to secure the benefit of the allowance of a net operating loss carryover under [former] section 172(b)(1)(B) of such Code.”
+1954] shall be applied by substituting ‘the number of REIT years to which such loss was a net operating loss carryback’ for ‘the number of taxable years to which such loss may not be a net operating loss carryback by reason of subclause (I)’.
+In the case of a net operating loss for a taxable year described in the preceding sentence, subclause (II) of [former] section 172(b)(1)(E)(ii) of such Code shall not apply to any taxpayer which acted so as to cause it to cease to qualify as a ‘real estate investment trust’ within the meaning of section 856 of such Code if the principal purpose for such action was to secure the benefit of the allowance of a net operating loss carryover under [former] section 172(b)(1)(B) of such Code.”

 Amendment by Pub.
 L. 96–222 effective, except as otherwise provided, as if it had been included in the provisions of the Revenue Act of 1978, Pub.
 L. 95–600, to which such amendment relates, see section 201 of Pub.
 L. 96–222, set out as a note under [section 32 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-32).